gbmhunter/blog/content/posts/updates/2018-12-15-site-migration-to-hugo-complete.md

 <div style='position:relative; padding-bottom:48.37%; margin-top: 40px;'><iframe src='https://gfycat.com/ifr/MassiveHappygoluckyAntarcticgiantpetrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+Quite similar right?

 # Consistent Page URLs

 I tried hard to keep all page URLs identical during this migration, as any change would have a significant impact on SEO and reduce the number of visitors/day (I found this out the hard way when I migrated from my previous domain to blog.mbedded.ninja).

 I'm pleased to say that all page URLs should be the same.
 Post URLs have changed, however I don't think this is nearly as important because the posts on this blog are more about updates than actual content that users will want to visit (posts do not feature in the most visited pages).

+# Weird vglnk Behaviour

+I noticed that URLs that were embedded within image captions were getting corrupted.
+This was occuring about 1s after the initial page load.
+On inspection of the HTML elements, I noticed that the URL had been broken up into many small `<span>` elements, and that each one of these elements had been assigned the class `vglnk`.
+After a bit of Googling, I realized that the Disqus plugin (for commenting) was causing this.
+To fix this, I had to disable *Tracking* and *Affiliate links* in the *Advanced* section of the Disqus config, as shown below:

+{{< figure src="/images/posts/2018-12-15-site-migration-to-hugo-complete/disqus-admin-vglnk-url-corruption.png" width="500px" caption="The two checkboxes I had to disable in my Disqus settings to prevent Disqus from corrupting URLs on the rest of the page, and adding vglnk classes." >}}

 # DNS Updates